 The City is preparing up to seven community clinics to augment the Ottawa Hospital clinic and the clinic coming to the Queensway Carleton Hospital.
 Altogether, these clinics will have capacity to administer about 380,000 vaccines per month when vaccine supply increases.
 Vaccinations being done by mobile vaccination teams, pop-up clinics, pharmacies and primary care providers will add to that total.

 Community clinics: Ruddy Family YMCA-YWCA: 265 Centrum Boulevard | St-Laurent Complex: 525 Côté Street | Ottawa City Hall: 110 Laurier Avenue West |Horticulture Building: 1525 Princess Patricia Way | Canterbury Recreation Complex: 2185 Arch Street | Nepean Sportsplex: 1701 Woodroffe Avenue | Eva James Memorial Community Centre: 65 Stonehaven Drive

 Hospital Clinics: The Ottawa Hospital – Civic Campus: 1053 Carling Avenue | Queensway Carleton Hospital: 3045 Baseline Road

 Pop-up clinics are set up at a site for multiple days but are not permanent.
 Throughout the vaccination rollout, pop-up clinics will be set up in different areas of the city to get the vaccines to people in high-risk areas and where eligible residents may have a harder time accessing a clinic.

-In the meantime, COVID-19 continues to spread in our community.
+COVID-19 continues to spread in our community.
 While the vaccination program does offer very real hope for the future, everyone must continue to follow public health guidelines: wear a mask, stay two metres apart from those outside your household, wash your hands frequently and stay home when you are sick.